 Every state in America has its own set of myths and urban legends, and Texas is no different.
 Texas urban legends are some of the creepiest in the United States, and they might make you think twice before planning a visit.

 Children are creepy in any context, so any urban legend including black-eyed children is bound to turn some heads.
-In the late 90s, a journalist named Brian Bethel was working in his town of Abilene, Texas, when he encountered something that he'll remember until the day he dies.
+In the late '90s, a journalist named Brian Bethel was working in his town of Abilene, Texas, when he encountered something that he'll remember until his last day.

 He was parked outside a movie theater when two children knocked on his window.
 For reasons he couldn't understand, he was completely gripped with fear.
 He rolled down the window and the kids asked for a ride back to their house so they could get cash for the movie.
 His fear made him hesitate, but the kids were persistent.
 They kept saying weird things, like how they weren't armed or anything.

-If legend is to be believed, you don't want to go to the old Bexar County Hospital.
-There, a murderous spirit wandered the halls, killing patients in order of their room number.
+If legend is to be believed, you don't want to go to the Bexar County Hospital.
+There, a murderous spirit wandered the halls, slaying patients in order of their room number.
 It started in one ward in the hospital, where patients kept asking about a particular nurse.
 The staff checked the security cameras and found the patients were seemingly speaking to no one.
-Then the patients started dying in their room number order.
+Then, the patients started dying in their room number order.